SpongePowered/SpongeDocs/source/plugin/text/text.rst

 ~~~~~~~~~~~~

 The text builder also offers the ability to create actions for text.
 Any action specified within the
-``org.spongepowered.api.text.action.TextActions`` class can be used when creating text actions for text.
-The method
+:javadoc:`TextActions` class can be used when creating text actions for text.
+The method below is a small example of
-below is a small example of what text actions can do.
+what text actions can do.

 Example: Text with an Action
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~